 The SOII data collection form is organized into distinct sections, as follows:

-Every year, by midsummer, the active data collection phase of SOII is completed and the preparation of data for both national and state estimates of nonfatal occupational injuries and illnesses begins.
-Estimates of the incidence rates and counts of employer-reported injuries and illnesses by detailed industry and type of case are published in late-October.
-A subsequent release in November provides estimates on the details of the case circumstances and worker characteristics for injuries and illnesses that involved days away from work.
+By midsummer each year, the active data collection phase of SOII is completed, and the preparation of data for both national and state estimates of nonfatal occupational injuries and illnesses begins.
+Estimates of the incidence rates and counts of employer-reported injuries and illnesses by detailed industry are released annually in November.
+Estimates–counts, annualized incidence rates, and median days—on detailed case circumstances and worker characteristics for days away from work (DAFW) and days of job transfer and restriction (DJTR) cases and the combination of the two case types (days away, restriction or transfer) are released biennially, beginning with 2021–22.
+These will also be released in November of applicable years.
+Annual case and demographic data are available for 2020 and prior.

 Mining data are collected by the Mine Safety and Health Administration (MSHA), and railroad data are collected by the Federal Railroad Administration (FRA), which are then provided to SOII for inclusion in the estimates.